General Admission Requirements

 - All students must submit an official translated copy of the high school transcript indicating course credit equivalent to American high school graduation.

-- Students must complete admission forms required of all regular students by the Admissions Office.
+- Students must complete admission forms required of all International Students by the Office of the Advisor of International Students.

 - All students must submit a signed notarized statement declaring that they have adequate funds to cover the costs of attending Bishop State Community College.